Why Your Swimming Pool Is Turning Green Even After Shocking

 It is done to raise the “free chlorine” levels.
 The objective of shocking is to raise it to a point where contaminants such as algae, chloramines, and various forms of bacteria are destroyed.
 This process makes the pool safer.

-But why does it often turn pool green in color, leaving pool owners perplexed even after shocking?
+But the question is raised, why does it often turn pool still green after shock, leaving pool owners perplexed even after shocking?
 It is one of the most common questions asked by pool owners.
 The simple answer is – It is because of algae, fungi, and the excess copper levels dissolved in water.

 Excess of wrong chemicals may also be the cause of turning the pool cloudy and green.
 It is crucial to fix the problem otherwise the pool doesn’t look healthy and pleasing.
 If you have guests or family members visiting, then it may not be a good experience for them.